awesomeeng/zephjs/docs/API.md

 property is changed.
 It takes a single argument, x, which is the new value.
 Whatever it returns, will be what is set on the property.
-You can also through an exception in the transform function which would prevent the set from occuring; this can be useful in validation.
+You can also through an exception in the transform function which would prevent the set from occurring; this can be useful in validation.

 | Param | Type |
 | --- | --- |